teapython/OpenCV/README.md

 rAlphaResized = cv2.resize(rAlpha, (w, h))
 ```

 Find two rectangle regions of the exact size as the scaled earring images on the face image.
-The previously calculated earlobe centre points are used as the top middle points of the regions.
+The previously calculated earlobe centres are used as the top middle points of the regions.

 ```
 # Make a copy of the original image